 Satisfied with their AWS solution, Lepistö concludes: "AWS has led the way in revolutionizing how IT is architected and consumed.
 AWS is disrupting the established enterprise-computing model with its true self-service, on-demand utility computing offering."

-To learn more about how AWS is helping solve Big Data problems, please visit: Big Data.
+To learn more about how you can use AWS to help solve Big Data problems, visit: http://aws.amazon.com/big-data/.